cncjs/cncjs/README.md

 [![NPM](https://nodei.co/npm/cncjs.png?downloads=true&stars=true)](https://nodei.co/npm/cncjs/)
 ![cncjs](https://raw.githubusercontent.com/cheton/cnc.js/master/media/banner.png)

-CNC.js is a web-based CNC milling controller for the [Arduino](https://www.arduino.cc/) running [GRBL](https://github.com/grbl/grbl).
+CNC.js is a web-based CNC milling controller for the [Arduino](https://www.arduino.cc/) running [Grbl](https://github.com/grbl/grbl).
 It runs on an [Raspberry Pi](https://www.raspberrypi.org/) or a laptop computer that you have Node.js installed, connecting to the Arduino over a serial connection using a USB serial port, a Bluetooth serial module, or a  Serial-to-WiFi module like [XBee](https://www.arduino.cc/en/Guide/ArduinoWirelessShieldS2) or [USR-WIFI232-T](https://gist.github.com/ajfisher/1fdbcbbf96b7f2ba73cd).

 ![cnc.js](https://raw.githubusercontent.com/cheton/cnc.js/master/media/preview.gif)

+## Prequisite
+You will need an Arduino UNO/Nano board based on the ATmega328P.
+Download the latest Grbl firmware from the [Grbl  repository](https://github.com/grbl/grbl), and [flash Grbl to an Arduino](https://github.com/grbl/grbl/wiki/Flashing-Grbl-to-an-Arduino).

+If you don't have an Arduino, check out [grbl-sim](https://github.com/grbl/grbl-sim) to compile Grbl into an executable for your computer.

 ## Installation
 ```bash